tomalbrc/danse/README.md

 # danse (dance)
-> player gestures/emotes for fabric/quilt servers using core shaders
+> player gestures/emotes for fabric servers using 1.21.4+ item models

 There are 7 gestures at the moment;
 - bits